 What method should I choose when I create a short-term forecast?

 Workforce management has four creation method options when creating a short-term forecast.
-Each option has specific uses, capabilities and requirements.
+Each option has specific uses, capabilities, and requirements.

-- Pre-requisites to use this option: Historical data in Genesys Cloud is necessary to use this creation method.
-While Automatic Best Method Selection will work with as little as one week of historical data, it will be much more powerful with more historical data.
+|This method requires historical data in Genesys Cloud.
+While Automatic Best Method works with as little as one week of historical data, it is much more powerful with more historical data.
 Specifically, to determine daily arrival patterns for scheduling, this methodology looks at up to 90 days of historical data.
-For seasonality detection, a full season or multiple seasons of data will produce the best results.|
+For seasonality detection, a full season or multiple seasons of data produce the best results.|

-- Overview: This forecast creation method allows the forecaster to weight, at a daily level, one or more weeks of historical data.
-The resulting weighted average, by day, is used to output a forecast one week at a time.||
+|Weighted Historical Index||This method allows the forecaster to weight, at a daily level, one or more weeks of historical data.
+It uses the resulting weighted average, by day, to output a forecast one week at a time.||

-- Overview: This creation method is exactly the same as Weighted Historical Index but it prompts the user to import data from a file instead of utilizing data in the Genesys Cloud platform.||
+|Weighted Historical Index with Source Data Import||This method is the same as Weighted Historical Index except that it asks you to import data from a file instead of using data in the Genesys Cloud platform.||

 This method requires a data file with at least one historical week of data in it to use for the weight averaging process.
 New Genesys Cloud customers who do not have historical data on the platform often use this method.

 |This method requires a file containing a forecast that meets the file specifications.
 It does not require historical data.|